 You have had an extensive experience working in leadership positions at several companies.
 Please share with us some of your experiences as a woman working in male-dominated environments?

 Our unique makeup as women makes it very difficult and challenges our ability to function easily in a male dominated environment.
 This means, to be able to stand out in a male dominated environment, you will need to work extra hard and committed to achieve your potentials.

-I have been very committed and I have worked extra hard to overcome all barriers in gender segregated states.
-Also I believe I have been very lucky as a person to work in performance driven environment.
-Zenith bank, for instance would promote you four times in a year when your targets are achieved at each performance appraisal.
+I have been very committed and I have worked extra hard to overcome all barriers in gender-segregated states.
+Also, I believe I have been very lucky as a person to work in a performance-driven environment.
+Zenith bank, for instance, would promote you four times in a year when your targets are achieved at each performance appraisal.

 My drive has always been to exceed expectation there, by not just meeting targets but exceeding it.
 I was adjudged star marketer for two consistent years in Zenith bank.

 How do you balance your work and family life in such a way that you still achieve success in your professional life?